AndrewDDavis/micro_WIP/runtime/help/colors.md

 be found
 [here](https://github.com/zyedidia/micro/tree/master/runtime/colorschemes).

-Custom colorschemes should be placed in the `~/.config/micro/colorschemes` directory.
+Custom colorschemes must be placed in the `~/.config/micro/colorschemes` directory to be used by micro.

 A number of custom directives are placed in a `.micro` file.
 Colorschemes are typically only 18-30 lines in total.

 To create the colorscheme you need to link highlight groups with